By Mark Hollyhead, chief operating officer

-What should travel managers and Travel Management Companies (TMCs) do about NDC right now?
-Well that’s not an easy question to answer.
-Travel managers have long been confident that any content accessed through the Global Distribution System (GDS) is fully supported with tools and processes built around it.
-In contrast, NDC content is currently limited through GDSs, and even when it is available, full end-to-end capabilities may not be ready from day one.
+What should travel managers and travel management companies (TMCs) do about NDC right now?
+Well, that’s not an easy question to answer.
+Travel managers have long been confident that any content accessed through the global distribution system (GDS) is fully supported with tools and processes built around it.
+In contrast, NDC content is currently limited through GDS, and even when it is available, full end-to-end capabilities may not be ready from day one.
 Today, it’s available through aggregators like TravelFusion and through direct connects with airlines like Lufthansa.
 As a result, NDC content doesn’t have the same capabilities that travel managers use to manage their business travel programs with a TMC partner.
-So, travel managers face a tough choice:
+So travel managers face a tough choice:

 - Accept a lesser service experience today as a way to maintain access to all publicly-available NDC content

-- Or, accept less-than-complete access to publicly available content, and maintain the high-quality travel experience supported by the GDSs
+- Or accept less-than-complete access to publicly available content, and maintain the high-quality travel experience supported by the GDS.

 TMC’s face similar choices.
 Should we offer a lesser service experience by maintaining access to all publicly-available NDC content?
-Or, should we accept less-than-complete access, but maintain a high-quality travel experience supported by the GDSs?
+Or should we accept less-than-complete access, but maintain a high-quality travel experience supported by the GDS?